-If you are coming to the Lake Tahoe Area, join us for an event or a class, or just stop in to say hi!
+If you are coming to the Tri-State Area, join us for an event or a class, or just stop in to say hi!
 We love quilt retreats.
 Be sure to call ahead to let us know you're coming!

 What Type of Quilt Retreat do You Prefer?

 Tips on Preparing Your Quilt for Long Arm Quilting

 - Trim your threads.
 Stray threads can show through the finished quilt and detract from your beautiful piece.
 Since we care about the beauty of your quilt, we will trim threads if you don't, but will have to charge extra for doing it.